ralna/defcon/README.md

 The algorithm that defcon implements has two main advantages over the previous state of the art:

 * Defcon can compute disconnected bifurcation diagrams as well as connected ones.
-* Defcon scales to massive discretisations of PDEs if a scalable preconditioner is available.
+* The algorithm can scale to massive discretisations of PDEs if a scalable preconditioner is available (although we have not pushed in this direction this yet).

 For a full description of the algorithm, see